 Los Angeles may be the shopping capital of the US.
-It is the the home to many of the top designers and lots of outlet store to save a little money on your favorite brands.
+It is the home to many of the top designers and lots of outlet stores to save a little money on your favorite brands.

-Melrose Avenue – at one end of this avenue is high end couture types of stores such as Marc Jacobs and Fred Segal and as you walk down the store turn into more trendy affordable finds.
+Melrose Avenue – at one end of this avenue is high-end couture types of stores such as Marc Jacobs and Fred Segal and as you walk down the store turns into more trendy affordable finds.
 Melrose Avenue, Los Angeles California.

-It’s a Wrap – this store offer the public real TV and movie wardrobe and props.
+It’s a Wrap – this store offers the public real TV and movie wardrobe and props.
 One of the best secondhand stores in Los Angeles.
 3315 W Magnolia Blvd, Burbank Los Angeles, California.

 Secret Headquarters – one of the last great comic book stores around.
 3817 Sunset Blvd, Los Angeles California.